Picture This (song)

 "Picture This" is a 1978 song by the American rock band Blondie, released on their third album, Parallel Lines.
 Written by Chris Stein, Debbie Harry and Jimmy Destri, the song features evocative lyrics that producer Mike Chapman surmised were written by Harry about Stein.

 "Picture This" was released as the debut single from Parallel Lines in the UK and Europe.
-The single reached number 12 in the UK and appeared in the top 20 in Ireland and Sweden.
+The single reached number 12 on the UK Singles Chart and appeared in the top 20 in Sweden and on the Irish Singles Chart.
 It has since seen critical acclaim and has appeared on several compilations.

 Background

 "Picture This" was written by Chris Stein, Debbie Harry and Jimmy Destri.
-According to Destri, Debbie Harry wrote the lyrics while Destri wrote the verse melody and Stein the chorus.
+According to Destri, Harry wrote the lyrics while Destri wrote the verse melody and Stein the chorus.
 Destri explained, "We all had little pieces of one anothers' songs, just throwing in bits.
 I always write with the band in mind."

 Producer Mike Chapman spoke glowingly of Harry's lyrics, writing, "The lyric to this day to me is elusive and beautiful.
 And it all came from this amazing girl."
 He explained his initial reaction to the song:

 Of the lyrics, Harry joked, "I was so excited that in 'Picture This' I rhymed 'solid' with 'wallet.'
 I thought, 'Wow!
 Things are happening now!'"

 Release

 "Picture This" was released in the UK in 1978 as the lead single from their third album Parallel Lines.
-It reached number 12 in the UK, giving Blondie their third UK Top 20 hit.
+It reached number 12 on the UK Singles Chart, giving Blondie their third UK Top 20 hit.
 It also charted in various other countries but was not issued as a single in the US.
 The B-side of the single, "Fade Away And Radiate", featured Robert Fripp on guitar and was also included on the Parallel Lines album.
 "Picture This" was included on the international version of the band's first 'greatest hits' compilation The Best of Blondie, released in October 1981.

 A music video was produced and released to promote the single, featuring a straight performance by the band.
 In the video, Debbie Harry wore a yellow dress created by fashion designer Stephen Sprouse.